jdepreter/compiler/README.md

 - Operations or assignments of incompatible types (throws a IncompatibleType Exception)
 - Assignment to an rvalue (throws a CSyntaxError Exception)
 - Assignment to a const variable (throws a ConstAssignment Exception)
+- Division by zero (throws a ZeroDivisionError Exception)

 Each exception also contains the line and position of the error.